V-MalM/Plotly_B3/README.md

     * The Gauge Chart plots the weekly washing frequency of the individual.
 It is built using  <https://plot.ly/javascript/gauge-charts/> as a guide

-    * Modified the example gauge code to account for values ranging from 0 through 9.

     * The needle shows the wash frequecy of selected subject whenever a new sample is selected.
     * ![dashboard](DashBoard/Images/gauge.jpg)